Levi1879/siem-splunk-detection-lab/README.md

 # siem-splunk-detection-lab

-This project demonstrates the implementation of a functional SIEM environment using Splunk, focusing on log ingestion, detection engineering, and security monitoring.
+This project simulates a real-world SOC environment by building a SIEM pipeline in Splunk and developing detection use-cases for common attack techniques such as brute-force attempts, credential dumping, and suspicious process execution.

 🎯 Project Scope